CDCgov/phdi/containers/ecr-viewer/README.md

 The eCR Viewer requires a Postgres database with FHIR bundles to render properly.
 To make local development easier, a docker-compose file has been created that starts a Postgres database, seeds it with eCR FHIR data, and starts the Node service.
 This can be run with `docker compose up`.
 See the [Docker Compose documentation](https://docs.docker.com/engine/reference/commandline/compose_up/) for additional information.

+### Standalone Viewer

+To enable the Standlone viewer homepage, set the environment variable `STANDALONE_VIEWER` to `true`.
+This will enable the Standalone viewer homepage at `localhost:8080`.

 ### Updating Seed Data